microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 ### Step 3: Advanced interaction with the agent (bonus step)

-This is a bonus step, depending on the leftover time you can skip it or you can go through it.
+This is a bonus step and it should take up to 5 mins to complete.
+Depending on the leftover time you can skip it or you can go through it.

-It is now time to test a much more advanced tool, like the `add_candidate` one to add a new candidate to the HR system.
+It is now time to test a much more advanced tool, like the **add_candidate** one to add a new candidate to the HR system.
 Use the following prompt:

 ```
 Add a new candidate: John Smith, Software Engineer, skills: React, Node.js, email: john.smith@email.com, speaks English and Spanish
 ```

-The agent will understand your intent, will extract the input arguments for the `add_candidate` tool, and will invoke it adding a new candidate to the list.
+The agent will understand your intent, will extract the input arguments for the **add_candidate** tool, and will invoke it adding a new candidate to the list.
 The response from the MCP server will be a simple confirmation.

 ![The agent confirming that a new candidate has been added to the HR system via the MCP Server.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-06/mcp-test-copilot-04.png)

 You can double check the outcome by listing again the whole list of candidates.
-You can find `John Smith` as a new candidate at the end of the list.
+You can find **John Smith** as a new candidate at the end of the list.

 ![The updated list of candidates retrieved from the HR system via the MCP Server.
 The newly added candidate with name John Smith is at the end of the list.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-06/mcp-test-copilot-05.png)